WhyNott/logic_term_rewriting/README.md

 # logic_term_rewriting
-A C# library for transforming logic programming AST into an IR suitable for emitting JavaScript code.
+A C# library for transforming logic programming AST into an IR suitable for emitting C# code.